-Notes to Table 2.4.2.5.-C:
+Notes to Table 2.4.2.5.:

-(1) Or other acceptable ground-level or subsurface based practice, such as permeable pavement or an infiltration tank.

-(2) Or other acceptable roof-top based practice.
-For vegetated roof assemblies, see Article 3.1.14.4. and Article 5.6.1.2. of Division B of Book I (General) of this By-law.

-(3) "Rainwater storage potential in the growing medium", "volume infiltrated into the subgrade during a 24 hour period" and "storage volume within a subsurface reservoir layer" shall be demonstrated by acceptable data or references.

-(4) For a vegetated roof assembly from which the runoff is directed to an alternate water source system, the permitted reduction in the volume requirement shall equal Column A.

-6) Except as provided in Sentences (8) and (9), the peak flow rate discharged to the combined sewer or storm sewer under post-development conditions shall not be greater than the peak flow rate discharged to the combined sewer or storm sewer under pre-development conditions, and shall be calculated using

-- a) the Rational Method, - b) the IDF curves in the City of Vancouver Engineering Design Manual, applying - i) for pre-development, the IDF curve prepared for pre-development estimates with a 5 year return period, - ii) for post-development, the 2100 IDF curve with a 10 year return period, and - iii) the inlet time specified in the City of Vancouver Engineering Design Manual, and - c) a composite runoff based on the percentages of different surfaces of the site area, applying the runoff coefficients from the City of Vancouver Engineering Design Manual.

-7) An operations and maintenance manual conforming to Article 2.2.1.9. is required for each of the rainwater management practices employed to satisfy the requirements of Sentences (5) and (6).

-8) When there is an existing building on the same property, the site area used in Clauses (5)(a) and (6)(c) may be reduced to be proportional to the ratio of the buildings' greatest horizontal area within the outside surface of exterior walls.

-9) The Chief Building Official may relax the requirements of Sentences (4), (5) or (6) in accordance with Sentence 1.5.2.10.(2) of Division C if

-- a) the owner demonstrates to the satisfaction of the Chief Building Official by a subsurface investigation that excavation is precluded or limited by soil contamination or other factors, and - b) it is impractical, in the opinion of the Chief Building Official, to meet the rainwater management requirements of Sentences (4), (5) or (6).
+- (1) Or other acceptable ground-level or subsurface based practice, such as permeable pavement or an infiltration tank. - (2) Or other acceptable roof-top based practice.
+For vegetated roof assemblies, see Article 3.1.14.4. and Article 5.6.1.2. of Division B of Book I (General) of this By-law. - (3) "Rainwater storage potential in the growing medium", "volume infiltrated into the subgrade during a 24 hour period" and "storage volume within a subsurface reservoir layer" shall be demonstrated by acceptable data or references. - (4) For a vegetated roof assembly from which the runoff is directed to an alternate water source system, the permitted reduction in the volume requirement shall equal Column A. - 3) Except as provided by Sentences (6) and (7), the peak flow rate discharged to the combined sewer or storm sewer under post-development conditions shall not be greater than the peak flow rate discharged to the combined sewer or storm sewer under pre-development conditions, and shall be calculated using - a) the Rational Method, - b) the IDF curves in the City of Vancouver Engineering Design Manual, applying - i) for pre-development, the IDF curve prepared for pre-development estimates with a 5 year return period, - ii) for post-development, the 2100 IDF curve with a 10 year return period, and - iii) the inlet time specified in the City of Vancouver Engineering Design Manual, and - c) a composite runoff based on the percentages of different surfaces of the site area, applying the runoff coefficients from the City of Vancouver Engineering Design Manual.
+(See Note A-2.4.2.5.(3).) - 4) An operating manual conforming to Article 2.2.1.9. is required for each of the rainwater management practices employed to satisfy the requirements of Sentences (2) and (3). - 5) The Chief Building Official shall be provided with a document summarising the rainwater management practices employed to satisfy the requirements of Sentences (2) and (3), in the form prescribed by the Chief Building Official. - 6) When there is an existing building on the same property, the site area used in Clauses (2)(a) and (3)(c) may be reduced to be proportional to the ratio of the buildings' greatest horizontal area within the outside surface of exterior walls. - 7) The Chief Building Official may, in consultation with the City Engineer, relax the requirements of Sentences (2) or (3) in accordance with Sentence 1.5.2.10.(2) of Division C if - a) the owner demonstrates to the satisfaction of the Chief Building Official by a subsurface investigation that excavation is precluded or limited by soil contamination or other factors, and - b) it is impractical, in the opinion of the Chief Building Official, to meet the rainwater management requirements of Sentences (2) or (3).